 Immigrating is a lengthy and stressful process.
 You need to know the requirement for the immigration of tourists and expatriates in Mexico.
 Also, ensure that all your forms and other documentation are in order before you enter the country.
-That’s why you need to understand the purpose of your stay.
-Are you becoming a permanent […]
+Click here to see a complete checklist of Mexico border crossing requirements That’s why you need […]

 The Mexican Free Zone designed to attract tourists.
 Formerly the “hassle-free” or “liberated area” – officially it is called the “Free Trade Zone.”

 There is still a lot of confusion about what is required legally in Mexico when driving across the border (southbound).

 A Mexico tourist visa is referred to in Mexico as a Forma Migratoria Multiple.
 It is a tourist permit that is usually valid for up to 180 days.

 If you plan to drive in certain areas–or beyond a certain distance from the border, travelers will also need a Mexican vehicle permit.

 There is a natural draw from Canadians to drive from Canada to Mexico.
 So, what do Canadians need to consider before making the trip across both borders into the land of Sun and Relaxation?

 Current law states that pet owners may Drive into Mexico with their pets provided they carry two documents.
 First, they will need an International Certificate of Good Health and second, a document denoting proof of their pet’s vaccinations.